hortensedoms/hortensedoms/README.md

 ## 🎓 PhD Thesis

 **Joint Modelling of Complex Longitudinal Outcomes and Time-to-Event Data** *With a Focus on Quality of Life Outcomes in Cancer Clinical Trials*

+Supervisors: Catherine Legrand and Philippe Lambert

 ---